jacketizer/libnmea/README.md

 $ make unit-tests
 ```

-To check for memory leaks, run the following command:
+To check for memory leaks:

 ```sh
 $ make check-memory-leaks
 ```

 The tests will run against /usr/lib by default.
-To run the tests without
+To run the tests against the
-running `sudo make install`, export the following environment variables:
+local build, export the following environment variables:

 ```sh
 export LIBRARY_PATH="build/"